riotkit-org/riotkit-do/README.rst

 **Can be used on PRODUCTION, for development, for testing, to replace some of Bash scripts inside docker containers, and for many more, where Makefile was used.**

+It is not a build tool for Java, but more a DevOps multi-purpose tool.
+At this time it will not replace Gradle, but maybe in the future this can be achieved by building community packages with support for building eg. Java applications.

 Example use cases
 ~~~~~~~~~~~~~~~~~